jj7258/NavRover/README.md

 - **navrover_control**: Control parameters for the rover's rocker arms.
 - **navrover_description**: URDF and Xacro files for the rover.
-- **navrover_gazebo**: Consists of different simulation worlds, models and gazebo launch files.
+- **navrover_gazebo**: Consists of different simulation worlds, models, and gazebo launch files.
 - **navrover_navigation**: Navigation stack and configurations.
-- **navrover_rtab_package**: RTAB-Map Launch files based on the rover's currerent configuration.
+- **navrover_rtab_package**: RTAB-Map Launch files based on the rover's current configuration.
 - **navrover_simulation**: Contains the single execution launch files for 2D Mapping, Octomapping.
-Furthermore it also had the GMapping and display launch files, with the corresponding Rviz parameter files.
+Furthermore, it also had the GMapping and display launch files, with the corresponding Rviz parameter files.
 - **octomap_mapping_navrover**: Includes the octomap_mapping and octomap_server, necessary for mapping and saving the environment in octomap format.

 ## Contributing